anonrig/awacs/docs/docs/guides/deployment/kubernetes.md

 We only support Helm deployment at the moment.
 We'll update this documentation as soon as possible.

+## Reference

+Refer to the [Helm configuration](https://github.com/socketkit/awacs/tree/main/k8s/helm/templates) to use as a base point for your Kubernetes integration.

 ## Prometheus

 Prometheus metrics are supported by default on our public API.